-When you make payments to vendors, you post the related payment lines in the Payment Journal window.
-You can use the Suggest Vendor Payments function to find payments that are due.
-You can also use the Vendor - Summary Aging report to get an overview of due payments.
+When you make payments to vendors or reimbursements to employees, you post the related payment lines in the Payment Journal window.
+You can use the Suggest Vendor Payments function to find vendor payments that are due.
+You can also use the Vendor - Summary Ageing report to get an overview of due vendor payments.

 From the payment journal, you can print computer cheques or record when cheques are written.
 If you select Computer Cheque in the Bank Payment Type field, then any lines representing cheques must be printed before the payment journal can be posted.